ritik0506/Web-Caurosel/README.md

-caurosel with respect to image the bavkground change
+caurosel with respect to image the background change more than a caurosel